-- Section 150B lists certain assumptions that, if used in the Manual or the calculation, do not detract from the achievement of the purpose set out in s 150A.
+- 57. Section 150B lists certain assumptions that, if used in the Manual or the calculation, do not detract from the achievement of the purpose set out in s 150A.
 We interpret s 150B as being intended to create 'safe harbours', where Fonterra can use these assumptions without affecting the conclusions of our reviews.
-While Fonterra is able to use these assumptions, we are able to review the way the assumptions have been used in setting the base milk price.26 - 53.
-We note that while the use of the safe harbour provisions by Fonterra is discretionary, s 150B provides a conclusive presumption that the assumptions it contains do not detract_from the purpose set out in s 150A (including the contestability purpose).

-ie, productive, and dynamic efficiency.
+However, we are able to review "the way in which the [Fonterra] uses an assumption s have been used in setting the base milk price" for consistency with the purpose in s 150A.
+30 - 58.
+Section 150B(2) was introduced to strengthen the Commission's review function in conjunction with amendments relating to Fonterra's capital structure that carried the risk of weakening the achievement of the s 150A purpose.
+Parliament did not ie, productive, and dynamic efficiency.

-26 DIRA, s 150B(2).
+&lt;sup>30 DIRA, s 150B(2).